kellydern/kellydern-website/README.md

 Kelly Dern
 About the Repo

-This repository holds the source code for kellydern.com, my portfolio website.
+This repository holds the source code for kellydern.com, my main portfolio website.

-License

 Feel free to fork and play around with the code.
-This is not a theme, but a website I made myself, so please do re-use the content or layout.
+This is not a theme, but a website I made myself mostly to learn new tools and play around with ideas, so please do re-use the content or layout.
 I love getting feedback or collaborating on new projects, so feel free to reach out.

-Get in touch
+Get in touch at hello@kellydern.com

-Find me on twitter hello@kellydern.com